jrie/flagCookies/README.md

 # FlagCookies

-A cookie manager allowing to manage explicitly domain cookies, also third-party cookies for domain and subdomain.
-Providing several modes to manage cookies and keeping a cookie profile, while being logged in in a website.
+A cookie manager allowing to flag and set rules explicitly for cookies, also third-party cookies. domain.net and subdomain.domain.net have individual rights.
+Providing several modes to set rules onto cookies and keeping a cookie profile, while being logged in in a website or service.

 ## Screenshot
 ![Flag Cookies main user interface](https://www.picflash.org/img/2018/09/12/pmr8j816rm7p7tt.png "Flag Cookies main interface")